 - No tears when crying

 Babies do sleep a lot, but if your baby is difficult to wake or not waking to be fed this is a red flag.

-Babies should have 6-8 or more wet diapers per 24 hours which is one wet diaper at least every 3 hours around the clock.
-A wet diaper is one that is saturated with pale yellow colored urine with no strong odor.
+Babies should have 6-8 or more wet diapers per 24 hours which is one wet diaper, at least, every 3 hours around the clock.
+A wet diaper is saturated with pale yellow colored urine with no strong odor.
 You can pour 2-4 Tablespoons of water on one of your baby’s clean diapers to get an idea for how a wet diaper should feel.
 If your baby is having less than 6 wet diapers a day, this is a concern for dehydration.

 Breastmilk is very easily digested by your baby.
 It contains everything your baby needs.
 This includes bacteria that help in the development of their immune system.
 Some of the components in breastmilk do not get digested but pass through your baby’s system and exits in their poop.
 Your baby will poop anywhere from 2-5 times per day or more.(6) A reduction in how much and how often they are pooping can be a warning side for dehydration.